Back to Blog

 Clay was built by and for B2B sales teams.
 The canonical Clay workflow looks like this: import a list of accounts, enrich with firmographics from one provider, find decision-makers from another, validate emails with a third, and write a personalized intro line with AI.
 It's brilliant for outbound prospecting against companies.

 You already have the customers.
 You're not prospecting - you're enriching a list of people who've already paid you.
 You don't need to find emails.
 You have them from Shopify.
-You need consumer identity, not company data.
-Job title and company are nice; what matters is the Instagram handle, the follower count, the press mentions, and whether this person is a celebrity, a buyer at Nordstrom, or the head of marketing at a brand you'd want to partner with.
-You're enriching thousands of low-ACV customers, not hundreds of high-ACV accounts.
-Per-customer enrichment cost matters a lot.
-Clay's credit model gets expensive fast at consumer volume.
-And you don't have a dedicated GTM engineer.
-The brand owner, the head of marketing, and the customer experience lead are running the tools.
-Nobody has time to debug stuck cells or rebuild a workflow when a provider changes their schema.
+You need consumer identity, not only company data.
+Job title and company are useful, but what often matters is the Instagram handle, the follower count, the press mentions, and whether this person is a celebrity, a buyer at Nordstrom, or the head of marketing at a brand you'd want to partner with.
+You're enriching thousands of consumer profiles, not only a few hundred named accounts.
+Per-customer enrichment cost and operational speed matter.

 What DTC brands actually need